TheZooo/mathRandom/README.md

 # mathRandom
-Code that will display zero through four
+Code that will display random numbers through various ways